gacarrillor/AppendFeaturesToLayer/README.md

   1) APPEND new feature, regardless of duplicates.
   2) SKIP new feature if duplicate is found.
-  3) UPDATE the feature in `target` layer, based on attributes from the feature in the `source` layer.
+  3) UPDATE the feature in `target` layer with attributes (including geometry) from the feature in the `source` layer.

+**Note on geometry updates**

+Mode UPDATE:
+  + If target layer has geometries but input layer does not, then only attributes will be updated when a duplicate feature is found, i.e., the geometry in target layer will remain untouched.

 ### Where to find the algorithm